Identity document: Denmark

-The cards still don't fully conform to international travel document requirements and aren't approved for EU travel, since they don't have the gender and birth date (although it does have a Danish identity number, which has this encoded) nor a machine readable zone and chip, and are not registered in the EU travel document database PRADO.
+Denmark is the only EU/EEA country that does not issue EU standard national identity cards or travel documents in a card format.

+The most common identity documents in Denmark are driving licences and passports, containing both the personal identification number and a photo.
+Identity documents are not mandatory in Denmark.

+For those who do not have a passport or driving licence, Danish identification cards (legitimationskort) are issued by municipalities.
+Each municipality has their own design and they are not accepted as valid travel documents outside Denmark.
+They were launched in 2017, replacing previous "Youth Cards".
+Since 2018, information about the nationality of the cardholder has been included which briefly allowed the card to be used for travel to Sweden.
+However in September 2019, Swedish authorities explicitly banned Danish municipal identity cards from being used for entry for security reasons.
+In 2021, the Danish Ministry of Interior came to the conclusion that more secure ID cards were not on the agenda due to prohibitive costs.

+Previously, Personal identification number certificates (Danish:Personnummerbevis) were optionally issued in Denmark but have been largely replaced by National Health Insurance Card (Danish:Sundhedskortet) which contains the same information and health insurance information.
+The National Health Insurance Card is issued to all health insured residents in Denmark.
+It was commonly used as a de facto identity document despite the fact it has no photo of the holder.
+Until 2004, the national debit card Dankort contained a photo of the holder and was widely accepted as identification until Danish banks lobbied successfully to have pictures removed from debit cards.
+Between 2004 and 2016, municipalities issued a "photo identity card" or "youth cards" (billedlegitimationskort), but it was limited to proof of age verification.

 Estonia

 The Estonian identity card (ID-kaart) is a chipped picture ID in the Republic of Estonia.
 An Estonian identity card is officially recognised by all member states of the European Union for intra EU travel.
 For travelling outside the EU, Estonian citizens may also require a passport.

 The card's chip stores a key pair, allowing users to cryptographically sign digital documents based on principles of public key cryptography using DigiDoc.
 Under Estonian law, since December 15, 2000 the cryptographic signature is legally equivalent to a manual signature.

 The Estonian identity card is also used for authentication in Estonia's ambitious Internet-based voting programme.
 In February 2007, Estonia was the first country in the world to institute electronic voting for parliamentary elections.
 Over 30 000 voters participated in the country's first e-election.
 By 2014, at the European Parliament elections, the number of e-voters has increased to more than 100,000 comprising 31% of the total votes cast.